Lost luggage

-Issues
+Causes

 Airport baggage vehicle returns to its lost luggage at the edge of the marked "road" on the tarmac.

 Luggage is more likely to be lost or misdirected if the journey has several legs, as each transfer between different vehicles increases the chance that bags will be mishandled.
+Industry data bear this out.
+SITA attributed 39 per cent of all mishandling in 2025 to transfers between flights, and reported that the more numerous and the tighter a journey's connections, the higher the probability of mishandling.
+For the same reason, international services mishandle bags at far higher rates than domestic ones: in 2025 the global figures were 9.12 mishandled bags per 1,000 passengers on international routes against 1.65 on domestic routes.

+Of the mishandling recorded in 2024, SITA attributed 41 per cent to transfer, 17 per cent to tagging, ticketing and security problems, 16 per cent to failure to load bags onto the aircraft, and 10 per cent to operational factors such as airport processes, weather, and aircraft space or weight limits.

-There are many causes of lost luggage.
+There are many other causes of lost luggage.
 If a passenger arrives late for a flight, there may not be time for their luggage to be loaded onto the plane.
 If tags are accidentally torn off, the airport may not know where to send the luggage.
 Human error is also common: tags may be misread or luggage may be sent to the wrong place.
 Occasionally, a plane may lack sufficient space or have reached its maximum takeoff weight.
 Security delays can also cause bags to arrive on a later flight than their owner.
 Luggage is taken through customs after its owner claims it.